dazzaji/agent/docs/swarm-cookbook-revised.md

 -   **Context Variables:** Functions can accept a `context_variables` argument to access and use the shared context.
 -   **Tool Selection Control:** For finer control over which function the model should call, you can use the `tool_choice` parameter in the `Agent` constructor (refer to OpenAI API documentation on function calling for more details).

+The Swarm repository emphasizes the importance of explicit return types for agent functions.
+While strings are recommended for improved language model handling, other return types are possible, though potentially requiring additional handling.

 **9. Advanced Features:**

 **9.1 Agent Handoffs:**